Canada forces arbitration in freight train labor dispute to avert economic crisis. Union cries foul

-TORONTO (AP) — Freight trains are expected to start rolling again soon in Canada after the government forced the country's two major railroads into arbitration with their labor union Thursday, averting potentially dire economic consequences across the country and in the U.S.
+TORONTO (AP) — Freight trains in Canada could be running again within days after the government forced the country's two major railroads into arbitration with their labor union Thursday, a move aimed at averting potentially dire economic consequences across the country and in the U.S. if the trains are sidelined for a long period.

-Canadian National said it ended its lockout immediately Thursday evening in an effort to get its trains running quickly.
-CPKC railroad did not say exactly when its lockout would end.
-The company said in a statement that it will follow the direction of the Canada Industrial Relations Board, which is overseeing the arbitration.
+The government’s action came more than 16 hours after Canadian National and CPKC locked out workers over a labor agreement impasse.
+Both railroads said they would work to get trains moving again as soon as possible.

 The union representing 10,000 engineers, conductors and dispatchers responded angrily to the order, accusing the railroads of intentionally creating a crisis to force the government to intervene.
 It also said it would keep its picket lines in place while reviewing the decision.